rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/debug.md

     ==> runclaw: Done executing /Users/rjl/git/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/xgeoclaw via clawutil.runclaw.py
     ==> runclaw: Output is in  /Users/rjl/git/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/_output

-If you do fix the problem, you should run
+If you do fix the problem in `setrun.py`, you should run

     $ make data